noiseprotocol/noisesocket_spec/noisesocket.md

 needs flexibility to accept or reject the initiator's Noise protocol choice, or make its own choice based on options offered by the initiator.

-The **NoiseSocket** framework allows **compound protocols** where the initiator and responder negotiate a particular Noise protocol.
+The **NoiseSocket** framework allows **compound protocols** where the initiator of the compound protocol (Alice) and the responder (Bob) negotiate a particular Noise protocol.
 This is a two-step process:

- * The initiator begins executing an initial Noise protocol and sends an initial Noise handshake message.
-As a preamble to this message, the initiator can send some **negotiation data** which indicates the initial Noise protocol and can advertise support for other Noise protocols.
+ * Alice begins executing an initial Noise protocol and sends an initial Noise handshake message.
+As a preamble to this message, Alice can send some **negotiation data** which indicates the initial Noise protocol and can advertise support for other Noise protocols.

- * The responder can **accept** the initiator's choice of initial Noise protocol; **switch** to a different Noise protocol; **request retry** with a different Noise protocol; or **reject** the handshake entirely.
-The responder indicates this choice by sending some negotiation data back to the initiator, or closing the connection.
+ * Bob can **accept** Alice's choice of initial Noise protocol; **switch** to a different Noise protocol; **request retry** with a different Noise protocol; or **reject** the handshake entirely.
+Bob indicates this choice by sending some negotiation data back to Alice, or closing the connection.

 NoiseSocket doesn't specify the contents of negotiation data, since different applications will encode and advertise protocol support in different ways.
 NoiseSocket just defines a message format to transport this data.